 Best for range of clocking in devices

-Their dedicated system support operates during business hours Monday to Friday, but remote login and site visits are also available.
+Its machines are sourced from competitors (such as Bodet), but they at least have their own telephone technical support team.
+You'll be able to get hold of them during business hours Monday to Friday, but remote login and site visits are also available.

 - No weekend or round-the-clock customer support